ryscheng/www.raymondcheng.net/_posts/2018-09-17-time-management.md

 One of my favorite quotes comes from former Supreme Court justice and original author of the "Right to Privacy", Louis Brandeis.
 Brandeis ran one of the biggest law firms in his day and later became one of the most impactful justices in our high court.
-He always took a month off with his wife and found himself more productive for it.
+He always took a month off every year with his wife and found himself more productive for it.
 Taking a month off may not be the right strategy for everyone, so find out what works for you.

 For me, I make sure to dedicate large blocks of time for family and friends without worrying about running to the next meeting or getting back to work.